Jyoti2116/Jyoti2116/README.md

-Hi its me jyoti kc basnet from Nepal .I am a student in LAB university studying IIT,
+Hei, its me jyoti kc basnet from Nepal .I am a student in LAB university studying IIT,